MassAtLeeds/webGIS/web-based-gis/assessment2/index.md

 </P>
 <UL>
 <LI>Be accessible on campus (or a working OSGeo-live USB)</LI>
+<LI>Should utilise bespoke server-side technology in some form</LI>
 <LI>The page should contain text commentary describing the geographic pattern that the map illustrates</LI>
 <LI>Should contain correct citation for all data sources used</LI>
 </UL>